The Production and Function of Key Anti-Anxiety Neurotransmitters

 Consider Supplements to Improve Dopamine

-Under the advice of a licensed naturopathic doctor supplements that may help dopamine levels include Ginkgo, Curcumin, Mucuna Pruriens, and L-Tyrosine.
+Under the advice of a licensed naturopathic doctor, supplements that may help dopamine levels include Ginkgo, Curcumin, Mucuna Pruriens, and L-tyrosine.

-Neurotransmitter takeaways
+Neurotransmitter balance takeaways

 - Drink black, white, oolong, and green tea.